DaisyUI

 |---|---|---|

 | Decide whether to use DaisyUI vs raw Tailwind vs shadcn/ui | DaisyUI vs Alternatives | Use DaisyUI when you need multi-theme support or a full design system out of the box.
-Use raw Tailwind when you need full design control. |
+Use raw Tailwind when you need full design control. shadcn provides component code; DaisyUI provides component CSS classes — they solve different problems. |

-| Install DaisyUI with Tailwind v4 or v3 | Installation and Configuration | Setting up DaisyUI in a new or existing Tailwind project. |
+| Install DaisyUI with Tailwind v4 or v3 | Installation and Configuration | Use @plugin "daisyui" in CSS for Tailwind v4 (not the JS config).
+Add --default flag on the root theme or no color applies. |

-| Implement multi-theme or light/dark mode | Theming System | Use DaisyUI theming for multi-theme support, light/dark mode switching, brand color customization, or white-labeling.
-The data-theme attribute switches the entire palette with no JavaScript class manipulation required. |
+| Implement multi-theme, light/dark mode, or per-page theme switching | Theming System | Use DaisyUI theming for multi-theme support, light/dark mode switching, brand color customization, or white-labeling.
+The data-theme attribute switches the entire palette with no JavaScript class manipulation required.
+All themes must be registered at build time; per-page scoping works by placing data-theme on any container element. |

 | Understand the CSS variables and color tokens | Color System and Design Tokens | Use this guide when you need to understand which CSS variables control which visual properties, and how to use DaisyUI semantic colors as Tailwind utility classes. |